 If you were arrested for a drug crime in Harris County, take the first step in building your defense and contact The Benken Law Firm.

 Criminal Defense Attorney for Drug Crimes in Harris County, TX

 Being arrested can be a traumatic experience.
 You probably have many questions such as how long could I spend in prison, or how can I get a drug crime expunged from my record.
 Brian Benken has the answers.

-With over 30 years experience, Brian Benken is a trusted attorney who knows what it takes to win a case or have it thrown out.
+With over 30 years experience, Brian Benken is a veteran attorney who knows can help you navigate the court process.
 Schedule a free case consultation with The Benken Law Firm today.
 Call (713) 223 - 4051.

 The Benken Law Firm represents clients all areas throughout Harris County such as River Oaks, Braeswood Place, Willow Meadows, Piney Point Village, the Heights and many more.